nghoanglongde/bank-customer-churn/README.md

 ## Objective
 1. Design and implement a data pipeline for pre-processing the raw dataset.
-2. Compare the performance of two supervised regression techniques to suggest an efficient model for predicting the price
+2. Compare the performance of three supervised classification techniques to suggest an efficient model for predicting which customer will leave the bank

 ## Dataset overview
 **Dataset:** [Link](https://www.kaggle.com/datasets/mathchi/churn-for-bank-customers)